pbikki/neo4j-causal-cluster/restore/README.md

 # Neo4j restore container

 The docker image is created for performing neo4j restore.
-This container is often used in as an initContainer during the neo4j causal cluster deployment to restore the data from a backup onto all the cores before starting the neo4j server
+This image can be used in an initContainer during the neo4j causal cluster deployment to restore the data from a backup onto all the cores before starting the neo4j server

 ```
 ├── Dockerfile